SSH Agent

 One security flaw with SSH agent is that if an intruder gets root access on the system, your decrypted keys can be gotten from ssh-agent.
 This will compromise your network.

 One way to avoid this is to only use ssh-agent from trusted (secure) hosts via SSH Agent Forwarding.
 Agent forwarding works by allowing remote ssh sessions to contact ssh-agent running on a secure host.
-You implement this by changing a line in local.marx’s /etc/ssh/ssh_config file:
+You implement this by changing a line in local.acme’s /etc/ssh/ssh_config file:

 ForwardAgent Yes